m4r35n357/VisualOptimizers/README.md

 Nelder, John A.; R. Mead (1965).
 "A simplex method for function minimization".
 Computer Journal.
 7 (4): 308–313. doi:10.1093/comjnl/7.4.308.

 This code was originally based on a [project](https://github.com/matteotiziano/nelder-mead) by Matteo Maggioni in 2023.
-It has since been extensively rewritten, now uses regular simplexes, and has a "multi-run" (or "bulk") mode for use as a _global_ optimizer.
+It has since been extensively rewritten, now uses _regular_ simplexes, and has a "multi-run" (or "bulk") mode for use as a _global_ optimizer.

-The regular vertex coordinates are generated using an algorithm which is described (open access) [here](https://link.springer.com/article/10.1007/s11590-022-01953-y).
+_Regular_ vertex coordinates are generated using an algorithm which is described (open access) [here](https://link.springer.com/article/10.1007/s11590-022-01953-y).
 The adaptive algorithm is described (open access) [here](https://www.researchgate.net/publication/225691623_Implementing_the_Nelder-Mead_simplex_algorithm_with_adaptive_parameters).

 Parameter | Meaning